Frank Herbert: Ideas and themes

-Frank Herbert used his science fiction novels to explore complex ideas involving philosophy, religion, psychology, politics and ecology.
+Herbert used his science fiction novels to explore complex ideas involving philosophy, religion, psychology, politics and ecology.
 The underlying thrust of his work was a fascination with the question of human survival and evolution.
 Herbert has attracted a dedicated fan base, many of whom have attempted to read everything he wrote (fiction or non-fiction); indeed, such was the devotion of some of his readers that Herbert was at times asked if he was founding a cult, a proposition which he very much rejected.

 There are a number of key themes found in Herbert's work: